chark/scriptable-events/Documentation~/README.md

 ## General

 ### Tips
 - When creating prefabs, event assets can be referenced in them.
-Then when you add in your prefabs into a scene, no additional setup is necessary!
+Then, when you add in your prefabs into a scene, no additional setup is necessary!
 - Event assets can be used to communicate between scenes, this is particularly useful when using [Multi Scene Editing](https://docs.unity3d.com/Manual/MultiSceneEditing.html).

 ### Event asset GUI